sandeepstw/react-api-server/README.md

       return jwt.encode({ sub: user.id, iat:timestamp,role:_role }, config.secret);
 }
 ```
 Access token contain user id and role, which you can change in tokenForUser function.
 In demo we are passing userid and role name with timestamp.
-User https://jwt.io/ to check information embeds in access token.
+Use https://jwt.io/ to check information embeds in access token.